nengo/nengo-dl/docs/config.rst

 discontinuity at the firing threshold.
 In some cases this can lead to difficulties during the training process, and performance can be improved by smoothing the ``LIFRate`` response around the firing threshold.
-This is known as the `~.neurons.SoftLIFRate` neuron model.
+This is known as the `.SoftLIFRate` neuron model.

 ``SoftLIFRate`` has a parameter ``sigma`` that controls the degree of smoothing (``SoftLIFRate`` approaches ``LIFRate`` as ``sigma`` goes to zero).
 Setting